settylab/Mellon/docs/source/cov.rst

 Covariance Functions
 ====================

-This section shows different ways to use a supplied covariance function or define your own.
+In this section, we'll explore the various ways you can use the provided covariance functions or even create your own.

-The `cov_func_curry` argument of the model class supports a one argument function or class type that returns a function k(x, y) :math:`\rightarrow` float.
-In this case, the length scale of the covariance function will be computed automatically if not passed as an argument.
+The `cov_func_curry` argument in the model class accepts a covariance class with a single argument (the length scale) for its `__init__` method, which should implement a function k(x,y) :math:`\rightarrow` float.
+If the length scale of the covariance function is not supplied as an argument, it will be calculated automatically.
+Alternatively, you can use the `cov_func` argument to pass an instance of a `Covariance` class.

-Alternatively, one can set the `cov_func` argument with a function taking two arrays of cell states returning the similatity between each pair.
+Here is how you can pass a pre-existing covariance function class (which is the default behavior):

 .. code-block:: python
    :caption: Pass a predefined covariance function class (Default behavior)